nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 [`Ui.java`](https://github.com/AY2021S2-CS2103T-W10-2/tp/blob/master/src/main/java/seedu/storemando/ui/Ui.java)

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel` , `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.
+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel` , etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of